Dazzle (manga)

-Dazzle (破天荒遊戯, Hatenkō Yūgi) is a Japanese manga by Minari Endoh.
+Dazzle (破天荒遊戯, Hatenkō Yūgi) is a Japanese manga series written and illustrated by Minari Endoh.
 It was serialized in Enix's shōnen manga magazine Monthly GFantasy from 1999 to 2002, and Ichijinsha's josei manga magazine Monthly Comic Zero Sum from 2002 to 2019, and Ichijinsha's website Zero-Sum Online from 2019 to 2022.
 Its chapters were collected in 24 tankōbon volumes.
 The manga was published in North America by Tokyopop; only the first ten volumes were released.
 A ten-episode anime adaptation, Hatenkou Yugi, aired between January and March 2008 on Kyoto Broadcasting System.

 Plot

 A young girl named Rahzel is abruptly sent off to see the world by her eccentric, doting father.
 She is alone on her travels until she meets Alzeid, an attractive, mysterious loner on a mission to avenge his father's murder.
 After aiding Alzeid in retrieving his stolen gun from a thief, Rahzel decides to follow Alzeid promising that she would make his "lousy and boring" life "more interesting and fun!"
 Alzeid grudgingly acknowledges that Rahzel will be traveling with him from now on.
 Soon after, a womanizing acquaintance of Alzeid's named Baroqueheat joins in their adventure.